Does Using An External Monitor Slow Down A Laptop?

 Use Efficient Cable Interfaces

 Where possible, opt for interfaces like DisplayPort or high-quality HDMI cables.
 These tend to offer better performance and reliability.
+If you’re unsure about what you need, our guide on what connections you need for dual monitors covers the essentials.

 Update Drivers Regularly